L33t-dot-UK/U8g2_Tutorials/Library/Readme.md

   ### boolean to increment();

   This is used internally inside the class however you can access it.
-It will return false if the FRAME_DELAY has not been exceeded of true if the FRAME_DELAY has been exceeded.
+It will return False if the FRAME_DELAY has not been exceeded or True if the FRAME_DELAY has been exceeded.

 ### int getXpos();